vistafan12/rafis-skins/readme.md

 His Twitch - https://www.twitch.tv/rafis0

-Skins are usually made by [RK] or Rafis mixing stuff from various artists.
+Skins are usually made by [RK], Nymphia or Rafis mixing stuff from various artists.

 If there's any skin missing or something isn't working, please make a new [issue](https://github.com/vistafan12/rafis-skins/issues) or [pull request](https://github.com/vistafan12/rafis-skins/pulls).